When Everything Starts to Feel Like Effort

 Presence over pressure.

-Not as ideals — but as choices we kept returning to.
+Not as ideals — but as choices we kept making.

 Why we’re sharing this